Black Chokeberry is a native deciduous woody shrub growing from 3 to 12 feet high.

 Fruit matures in the autumn to a juicy purplish-black berry, (a pome) about 1/4 to 1/3 inch in diameter, that once ripe, begins to shrivel.
 Each pome contains 1 to 5 elliptically shaped seeds, each about 3.5 mm long.
 Seeds and juice are deep purple.
 Fruit usually drops from the plant but a number of pomes will overwinter as they are not the most palatable to wildlife except birds.
 Deer however, will browse the plants.
 The berries are very astringent and most people cannot eat them raw.
 Humans can use the fruit for canning and jelly making.
 When cooked, Chokeberries make a heavy, sweet, solid jelly.
 They have an abundance of pectin and should self-set.
 The antioxidant qualities of Chokeberry make them very beneficial for the human diet.

 Habitat: Black Chokeberry grows best in full sun on moist well drained sites.
 It is tolerant of some shade.
-Several cultivars are available in the nursery trade, some of which are from European stock.
+Several cultivars are available in the nursery trade, some of which are from European stock, so care must be taken if you wish a pure native species.

 The author names for the plant classification are twofold: First to classify was - “(Michx.)” which refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-His notes were later used by his son, Francois, who with Thomas Nuttall published the multi-volume North American Sylva in the early 19th Century.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
 Michaux's work was amended by ‘Elliot’ which is for Stephen Elliot (1771-1830) American botanist and collector whose herbarium was the largest in America at the time.
 He is noted for A Sketch of the Botany of South Carolina and Georgia.
 The alternate genus Photinia, is from the Greek photeinos meaning 'luminous' and is used here with plants with glossy leaves.

 Compare: A similar plant is Red Chokeberry, Aronia arbutifolia, whose leaves are slightly larger, hairy initially, and the fruit is red.